 PSoC's analog subsystem is the second half of its unique configurability.
 All analog performance is based on a highly accurate absolute voltage reference with less than 0.1% error over temperature and voltage.
 The configurable analog subsystem includes:

 - Analog muxes

 - Comparators

-- Analog mixers

 - Voltage references

-- Analog-to-Digital Converters (ADC)
+- ADC

-- Digital-to-Analog Converters (DACs)
+- DAC

 All GPIO pins can route analog signals into and out of the device using the internal analog bus.
 This allows the device to interface up to 62 discrete analog signals.